Victor Chang: Death

 Life-size bronze statue of Chang outside the Dr. Victor Chang Cardiac Research Institute, sculptor Linda Klarfeld.

-On the morning of 4 July 1991, Chang was shot twice in the head in a failed extortion attempt.
+On the morning of 4 July 1991, Chang was shot once in the cheek and once through the temple in a failed extortion attempt.
 His body was found slumped in the gutter next to his Mercedes-Benz 500 SL in the Sydney suburb of Mosman.
 Two Malaysian men, Chew Seng (Ah Sung) Liew and Choon Tee (Phillip) Lim, picked Chang at random from a magazine featuring Asians who had "made it good" in Australia.
 They ran their Toyota Corolla into Chang's vehicle, forcing him to pull over.
 After getting into an argument with Chang, who refused to give them money, Liew fired the fatal shots.
 The first shot entered near the right cheek and exited below the right ear while the fatal second, fired from point-blank range, entered the right temple and passed through the brain.
 Police investigators initially suspected the involvement of Triad syndicates but later concluded the killing was an amateur act.

 Trial

 Liew pleaded guilty and was sentenced to 26 years in prison with a non-parole period of 20 years.
 Lim, who pleaded not guilty and claimed he did not know Liew had a firearm, received a sentence of 18 to 24 years.
 Another man, Stanley Ng, abandoned the extortion plan a day before the murder.
 He had unsuccessfully tried detaining Chang twice to force him to give $3 million.
 Ng was granted immunity for his evidence.
 The prosecution alleged the plan had been to abduct Chang, tie him up with his family at his home in Clontarf, and threaten to hang them to coerce Chang into withdrawing money from the bank.
 In his ruling, Supreme Court Judge John Slattery stated, "It was an absurd, improbable plan, always doomed to failure".

 On 26 October 2009, Lim was granted parole.
 Following a public outcry and objection by the New South Wales Corrective Services Minister, John Robertson, his release was put on hold, pending another parole hearing.
 The New South Wales Supreme Court ruled that the Parole Authority lacked the power to rescind their previous parole decision.
 Lim was freed from Parramatta Correctional Centre on 1 March 2010 into the custody of immigration officers waiting outside.
 He was to be deported back to Kuala Lumpur on 2 March, but the flight was canceled for technical reasons.
 He was flown out of Australia on 3 March.

 After 21 years in prison, Liew was granted parole.
 In his parole hearing, he made a broad apology for the crime and stated that he believed that his long term in prison had had a good effect.
-There was a small objection from NSW Attorney-General Greg Smith; however, this was retracted, and Liew was released from prison on 12 October 2012 and was met by immigration officers.
-He was sent back to Malaysia the next day.
+There was some objection from NSW Attorney-General Greg Smith, but it was retracted, and Liew was released from prison on 12 October 2012.
+He was met by immigration officers and sent back to Malaysia the next day.